dvnguyen02/RAGMail/README.md

 RAGMail is an intelligent email management system that uses Retrieval Augmented Generation (RAG) to help you search, analyze, and interact with your emails using natural language.

-- **Email Synchronization**: Connect to Gmail and automatically sync your recent emails
-- **Semantic Search**: Find relevant emails using natural language queries
-- **Question Answering**: Ask questions about your emails and get AI-powered answers
-- **Interactive Mode**: Use a command-line interface to interactively work with your emails

 ## Architecture